AntaresMugisho/PyBladeDocs/docs/liveblade/liveblade-directives.md

 Liveblade's `b-show` directive makes it easy to show and hide elements based on the result of an expression.

-The `b-show` directive is different than using `@if` in Blade in that it toggles an element's visibility using CSS (`display: none`) rather than removing the element from the DOM entirely.
+The `b-show` directive is different than using `@if` in PyBlade in that it toggles an element's visibility using CSS (`display: none`) rather than removing the element from the DOM entirely.
 This means the element remains in the page but is hidden, allowing for smoother transitions without requiring a server round-trip.

 ### Basic usage